How to Write an Impressive UC Activities List

 What if my child didn’t participate in a large number of activities?

-Students come from different walks of life which naturally present different circumstances and opportunities.
-Some students will have more time and opportunities than they know what to do, whereas others will know exactly what they’d do if they had the time but seldom seem to find the chance to engage in those activities.
+Students come from different walks of life, which naturally present different circumstances and opportunities.
+Some students will have more time and opportunities than they know what to do with.
+Others will know exactly what they’d do if they had the time, but they seldom seem to find the chance to engage in those activities.

 Thankfully, UC application readers are very aware of this fact and won’t hold your student’s lack of opportunity against them.
 Students who did not have the time or opportunity to participate in many extracurricular activities should explain why that was the case.
-They should instead share how they spent their time and explain whether that was a choice or not.
+They should also share how they spent their time and explain how they made the most of the opportunities available to them.

 Application readers realize that the high school years are a formative period and that students are gaining valuable life experiences during that time—even if they were unable to engage in a wide selection of extracurricular activities along the way.